itthinx/affiliates/readme.txt

 = 2.16.0 =
 This release adds the status option for new affiliates, which allows to approve new affiliates before being active.
-Added Notifications section where you can enable to notify administrator and affiliates when new registration.
+We've also added a Notifications section where you can enable to notify the administrator and the affiliates on registration.